DankTrain11949/CPRED-Compendium-CORE/README.md

 1.4: BIG thanks to BaronVonCram, whoever you are, for making that fork.
 Works for Jay's system

 1.5: All weapons, armor, cyberware etc. have the correct price, damage, ammo etc.

+1.6 Removed Black Ice as they are counted as NPC stat blocks.